FICO Credit Scores: What Do They Mean?

 • Payment History - Do you have any payments later than 30 days?

-• Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe on your accounts?
+• Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?

 • Credit Inquiries - How many times have you had your credit checked for a loan?

-Before you can improve your FICO score, you have to obtain your score and make sure that the reports from each agency are correct.
+Before you can improve your score, you have to get your score and make certain that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Got a Question?